 I am an assistant professor of philosophy at Boston College.
 This site contains information about my writing and teaching, including some of my published essays, works-in-progress, and syllabi from courses that I’ve taught.

-My writing mostly focuses on contemporary debates that have deep historical roots.
-But I also enjoy working directly on historical texts, especially in ancient Greek philosophy.
-I have published a paper on Plato’s Sophist, and another paper on the Crito is in progress.
-I also taught three courses on Plato at the Newberry Library in Chicago, most recently on the Republic.
+My work focuses on contemporary debates that have deep historical roots.
+I also enjoy working directly on historical texts, especially in ancient Greek philosophy.
+I have published a papers on Plato’s Sophist and Crito.